Kozlov-V/AndroidCamera/README.md

 AndroidCamera
 =============

+UPDATE: Fixed by adding an extra .stopPreview after camera .reconnect and before .startPreview.
+Taking a photo after stopping a recording now works as expected; I'll keep this github project around in case it saves anyone time.

 This is a minimum Eclipse project demonstrating a weird problem I'm having on a Samsung Galaxy Tab 10.1 and 4.1.1

 What's tested and working: